mirceaulinic/mirceaulinic.github.io/_posts/2017-10-18-even-driven-network-automation.md

     - salt://reactor/if_down_send_mail.sls
 ```

-The reactor tries to match the event tags agains the
+The reactor tries to match the event tags against the
 ``napalm/syslog/*/INTERFACE_DOWN/*`` expression; under each *namespace*, we can
 have either the exact string expected, or shell globbing.
 In this case, for
 instance, ``*`` will match anything: the first one corresponds to the network